A complete guide to OCR Twenty First Century GCSE Physics

 The particle model of matter, density, states of matter and changes of state, internal energy, specific heat capacity, specific latent heat, gas pressure, and the kinetic theory of gases.

-P7 is a synoptic module that pulls together the Ideas about Science skills used in earlier modules.
+P7 is a synoptic strand that pulls together the Ideas about Science skills used in earlier chapters.
 You will be asked to evaluate unfamiliar research, comment on data reliability, identify limitations of studies, and discuss how scientific evidence shapes decisions on issues such as energy policy and risk.

-Exam tip for Paper 2 Graph questions are guaranteed marks.
+Exam tip for Paper 2 Graph questions appear regularly on Paper 2.
 Practise drawing best-fit lines, calculating gradients from velocity-time graphs (acceleration) and force-extension graphs (spring constant), and reading off values to two significant figures.
 Always use a ruler.

 Practical work and assessment

 OCR specifies a set of practical activities you must have carried out (or seen demonstrated) during the course.
 You will not perform them in the exam, but around 15% of the marks across the two papers come from practical-related questions.
-Twenty First Century weaves practical work into the modules rather than listing it as a separate PAG section.
+Twenty First Century has a dedicated Practical skills chapter (P8) and practical work is examined across both papers in the context of the other chapters.

 High-yield practical areas to revise: